THE PEOPLE’S CHALLENGES

 There are currently an estimated 30,000-50,000 North Korean refugees in China, living in a precarious and sometimes desperate situation.
 They fear harsh punishment or even death if they are caught and sent back to North Korea, but many do not have the resources or contacts to get themselves out of China.
 Their illegal status forces them to work in invisible industries and leaves them vulnerable to exploitation by unscrupulous employers and sex traffickers, as they have no recourse to any authorities.
 Click here to learn about our work with refugees.

 Many North Korean women who escape North Korea become victims of sex trafficking.
 China’s lack of marriageable women, especially in the rural areas of its Northeast provinces, creates a demand for North Korean women who are at risk of being forced to work in brothels or online sex chatrooms, or are bought and sold as wives.
-Some women are sold for as little as $200.
+North Korean women have been sold for as little as a few hundred to a few thousands dollars in China.

 Children born to North Korean refugee mothers and Chinese fathers can face difficulties obtaining hukou (household registration papers) because of their mother’s illegal status.
 This can leave the children stateless, recognized by neither the Chinese or North Korean governments, and denied basic rights such as access to education and other state services.
 There are estimated to be around 10,000 children born to North Korean refugee mothers in China.